English billiards: History

 The three ancestral games had their British heyday in the 1770s, but had combined into English billiards, with a 16-point score total, by approximately 1800.
 The skill required in playing these games helped retire the in favour of the cue stick.

-There are a number of pocket billiard games directly descended from English billiards, including bull dog, scratch pool, thirty-one pool and thirty-eight.
-The last of these gave rise to the more well-known game cowboy pool.
+Notably, there are a number of pocket billiard games directly descended from English billiards, including bull dog, scratch pool, thirty-one pool, and thirty-eight (the latter of which influenced cowboy pool).
 English Billiards was virtually unknown in the United States until 1913, when Melbourn Inman visited the US and played the game against Willie Hoppe.
 By 1915 the game had become rather popular, prompting American billiard hall proprietors of the period to increase the number of English-style tables in their establishments.
 It also became favoured in British colonies; the game's longest-running champion was an Australian, Walter Lindrum, who held the World Professional Billiards Championship from 1933 until his retirement in 1950.
 The game remains popular in the UK, although it has been eclipsed by snooker.